The Safest and Most Dangerous Places in Riverside, WI: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Riverside is $339 per year, which is $125 less than the national average and $80 less than Wisconsin's state average.
-Below we compare cities similar to Riverside:
+The overall cost of crime per resident in Riverside is $339 per year, which is $125 less than the national average and $80 less than Wisconsin's state average.
+The comparison below uses cities similar to Riverside:

 • In Ashland, WI, crime costs $873 per person, which is $534 more than in Riverside.